jinaga/jinaga_com/src/content/documents/00-concepts/03-retrieviing-information.md

 ```

 When you are done, be sure to call `stop` on the top level.
-This stops the entire tree of watches so that no further updates are attempted.

 ```typescript
 postWatch.stop();
 ```

+This stops the entire tree of watches so that no further updates are attempted.

+If you are using a front-end framework such as React, you will probably use an adapter like [Jinaga React](/documents/jinaga-react/) rather than creating watches directly.

 ```pikchr
 //========== COMMON SETUP ===============